tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 🏞️ Introduction slider

 By the end of this lesson, you will have learned:
-- Pre-rendering in NextJS
 - How Static Site Generation (SSG) works behind the scenes
+	- SSG with data
+	- SSG without data
 - How to import external data using `getStaticProps`

 #### Pre-rendering
-Before we talk about data fetching, let's talk about one of the most important topics in NextJS: pre-rendering.

 I've covered the basics of pre-rendering in [Lesson 1](Courses/NextJS/NextJS%20-%20Lesson%201.md).
 In this lesson, we're going to build on that knowledge.

 ### Static Site Generation
 🏞️ SSG with and without data

-Static Site Generation, or SSG for short, can be done with or without data.
+Static Site Generation, or SSG for short, is a form of pre-rendering and it can be done with or without data.

 By default, all pages that do not require any form of data fetching are statically generated when the application is built for production.